How to Trade

 Well, yes.
 Of course!
 But that’s what makes it interesting.
 Just don’t let it become debilitating.

-When day-trading, you will only come across “a sure thing” rarely.
+When The practice of opening and closing positions on the same day, primarily used by speculators., you will only come across “a sure thing” rarely.
 If you’re about to hang your entire financial activity upon just that, then you probably won’t go far.
 Like everything else, it should be used in conjunction with long-term trading – as with a retirement fund.

-When you open a retirement fund, the fund manager will invest you in a portfolio that is constantly changing: more risk assets the further you are from retirement, losses covered by the wins of other members.
+When you open a retirement fund, the fund manager will invest you in a portfolio that is constantly changing: more The level of deviation of past returns and/or losses on an asset from the mean.
+Usually, the higher ... assets the further you are from retirement, losses covered by the wins of other members.
 The closer you get to retirement, the sooner you will be needing your funds.

 Hence, the manager will shift you into less-risky assets, until the bulk of your portfolio is in boring old T-bills.
 Obviously, you would never have been able to build up your equity based on government bonds over the long term, and that’s why, when the need was distant, the manager could afford to risk your assets in more dynamic assets – a risk he or you couldn’t afford the day before getting that gold watch.